SmileXie/cdls/Readme.md

 ## Leaked Bashs

 Once a cdls exited, its context is replaced by a new bash navigating to the targeting directory.
 The new bash usually inherited from a parent bash.
+So if you start cdls multiple times, bashes will derive one by one.

 You can use `exit` to exit the new bash and return to the parent one.